theorib/hotel-booking-management-spa/README.md

 1. Ability to add and edit bookings (they currently come from a fictional api)
 2. Ability to set minimum and maximun guest per cabin
 3. Ability to set minimum and maximum nights per cabin
-4. Ability to set discounts for each booking
+4. Ability to set discounts for each booking not only per cabin
 5. List of users with ability to delete users
 6. Add Mobile styling
 7. Improve accessibility